junghun-K/Drone_simulation/labs/lab05_Doxygen_and_Build_Automation/README.md

 	$(CXX) $(CXXFLAGS) $(INCLUDES) -c $^ -o $@
 ```

 Notice we are using the configuration variables defined above.
+Go ahead and add this to your make file in 'src/Makefile'.

 **What's happening here?**